What is Monte Carlo Simulation

 Risk Profile generation with Monte Carlo Simulation

-The Decision Tree Maker & Analyzer software will execute Monte Carlo Simulation whenever there is a probability distribution used.
+The Decision Tree Software will execute Monte Carlo Simulation whenever there is a probability distribution used.
 The risk profile chart will be calculated based on the Monte Carlo simulation.

 If you have already set up the Probability distribution for the "Best Case" node as shown in the above screenshot, then you can select the "Investment 1" node and expand the Node Analyzer tab.
 You will see the Risk Profile for the Investment shown like this (which is the result of the Monte Carlo Simulation):